dorna-robotics/blog/drawing/readme.md

 [[x],[y],[z]]= [T] * [[x0],[y0]] + [B]

 The T stands for transformation and can be solved for because now we have the 3 corners of the plane.
 T is a 3x2 matrix.
 B is a 3x1 matrix.
-B is the starting position's coordinates .
+B is the starting position's coordinates.
 Next we want to find the perpendicular vector from the plane.
 This will help to move the robot away from the paper when lifting the pen on a drawing.
 ```python
 #perpendicular vector in unit vector form